rachelkathleen/rachelkathleen.github.io/_posts/2019-08-11-rails_-_serializing_active_storage_uploads_with_active_model.markdown

-The fourth project for the [Flatiron School's ](https://flatironschool.com/)software engineering program was to update our previous rails project with javascript featyres.
+The fourth project for the [Flatiron School's ](https://flatironschool.com/)software engineering program was to update our previous rails project with javascript features.

 My rails project enables users to upload an image.
 I used [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) to handle the file upload, and Google Cloud Storage to store images.
 I won't detail that process - there's already a recent and well written[ blog](https://medium.com/@pjbelo/setting-up-rails-5-2-active-storage-using-google-cloud-storage-and-heroku-23df91e830f8) on the topic that also outlines how to deploy to Heroku.